 Simple.
 Horses are herd animals.
-Keeping them alone creates stress (i.e. seperation anxiety, constant 'predator-watch', not enough deep sleep, learned helplessness, etcetera).
+Keeping them alone creates stress (i.e. separation anxiety, constant 'predator-watch', not enough deep sleep, learned helplessness, etcetera).
 Stress affects the gut.
-When the gut is compromised, the horse might not be able to grow healthy hoof horn.
-When the horse is able to interact, socialize and play with (an)other horse(s), he'll be a lot more at ease and worry less.
+When the gut is compromised, the horse might not be able to grow good enough hoof horn.
+When the horse is able to interact, socialize and play with (an)other horse(s), he'll be a lot more at ease and will worry less.

 Horses need fiber to keep their hind gut flora healthy.
-Growing grass in Spring, Summer and Autumn doesn't contain a lot of fiber (more fructans).
-Fructan, starch and protein don't reach the hind gut, because they are processed in the small intestine.
-Starving the hind gut means unhealthy gut flora, which has consequenses for your horses health and behavior.
+Growing grass in Spring, Summer and Autumn doesn't contain a lot of fiber (more fructans and water).
+Fructan, starch and protein doesn't reach the hind gut, because they are processed in the small intestine.
+Starving the hind gut means unhealthy gut flora, which has consequences for your horses health and behavior.
 When the gut is compromised, the horse might not be able to grow healthy hoof horn.
 Too much fructans (grass), starch and protein can also create health issues like EMS, Cushing's, IR and laminitis.
-Hay or standing hay does contain enough fiber, and should always be fed, even if a horse has grass available.
+Hay or standing hay does contain enough fiber, and should be fed year round in my opinion, even if a horse has grass available.
 Just a simple hay net in the field will suffice.

 Most horses are happy to come in at night, probably because food is waiting for them.
 But when the morning comes, most horses are also very keen to be turned out again.
 Do you know what your horse does all night and around what time it get's tired of being locked up in it's litter box?
 Read my article about stabled horses.